BDC Hamburger Icon

 Stax provides customers with the same features regardless of processing volume.

-Software features: Stax’s software features include a dashboard, analytics, digital invoicing (which is frequently an additional charge with other processors), Text2Pay mobile payments, online payment capabilities, recurring invoicing, scheduled payments (also usually an upcharge from other companies), automatic updates of stored cards, and one-click shopping cart setup with catalog management.
+• Core software: Dashboard, analytics, free digital invoicing, Text2Pay mobile payments, online payment capabilities, recurring invoicing, scheduled payments, automatic card updates, and one-click shopping cart setup with catalog management.

-Paid add-ons: Stax charges for add-on services like digital gift cards, custom-branded invoices, digital receipts and website payments, ACH processing and terminal protection.
+• Paid add-ons: Digital gift cards, custom-branded invoices, digital receipts, website payments, ACH processing, terminal protection.

 Square